suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 ## Nonce Creation {#nonce}

-The Nonce is formed by XORing the `secobj_salt` {{keys}} with bits from the GroupId | ObjectId, where both the GroupId and ObjectId are treated as 48 bit big-endian integer.
+The Nonce is formed by XORing the `secobj_salt` {{keys}} with bits from the concatinating the GroupId and ObjectId, where both the GroupId and ObjectId are treated as 48 bit big-endian integer.
 Both the ObjectID and GroupID MUST be less than 2^48-1.
 The N_MIN from the AEAD cipher MUST be at least 12 to have space for the object and group IDs to fit in the nonce.
 Note that the size of the nonce is defined by the underlying AEAD algorithm in use but for the algorithm referenced here, it is 12 octets.

 ## Additional Authenticated Data {#aad}

-The additional authenticated data (AAD) is formed by concatinating the KID, GroupID, and ObjectID where each of these is encoded as a big endian 64 bit integer.
+The additional authenticated data (AAD) is formed by concatinating the KID, GroupID, and ObjectID where each of these is encoded as a big-endian 64 bit integer.

 # Encryption {#enbcrypt}